Matyn, Marian

 Biography

 Professor Matyn is an archivist by training, special interest, and extensive expertise.
 She joined the faculty in the CMU Libraries, specifically in the Clarke Historical Library, in 1996, where she leads the archives unit, responsible for preserving, archivally processing and describing, and making accessible primary source collections to researchers.
-Professor Matyn mentors, supervises, and trains many student employees, volunteers, and interns who learn from her how to professionally archivally process and describe primary sources.
-She leads a moving film preservation project in the Clarke and co-leads a reparative cataloging project in the CMU Libraries.
-Professor Matyn serves as a liaison to the history faculty and students.
+Professor Matyn mentors, supervises, and trains many student employees, volunteers, and interns how to professionally archivally process and describe primary source collections.
+She leads a moving film preservation project in the Clarke and co-initiated and co-led the Libraries’ Reparative Description project.

 More about Marian Matyn